 Cancer screening and risk assessment

 A recognized leader in the development of groundbreaking scientific technology that is widely used to detect or treat many types of cancer, Moffitt Cancer Center is proud to offer the latest cancer screening tests as well as genetic testing for cancer risk.
 If you would like to learn more, you can request an appointment with a specialist by calling 1-888-663-3488 or completing a new patient registration form online.
 As our patient, you can feel confident that you are a priority of Florida’s top cancer hospital, which is changing the model and delivering nationally ranked care in new and transformative ways.
-Our goal is to connect each new patient with a caring cancer expert within one day.
+Our goal is to connect each new patient with a caring cancer expert as soon as possible.